-This is just a quick narrative for how I managed the wires for our build.
-It starts at the wall outlet – Our tank is a low enough load to be handled by a single plug.
+This is a quick narrative of how I managed the wires for our build.
+It starts at the wall outlet – Our tank has a low enough load to be handled by a single plug.

-I wanted something low profile and I found this nice extension cord that has a swivel head.
-This is great because it is flat (doesn’t stick out from the wall) and the rotating feature lets me point it in a natural direction to hide.
+I wanted something low profile, and I found this nice extension cord that has a swivel head.
+This is great because it is flat (it doesn’t stick out from the wall), and the rotating feature lets me point it in a natural direction to hide.

 Power Strip – Individual Controls:

 Next up is the power strip.
 I counted up that I would need the following power plugs:

 - ATO (Automatic Top Off) System

 - Temperature Controller (that will subsequently power the heater and the cooling fans)

 I wanted to have the ability to control each outlet on/off separately from the others.
 I found this great power strip that has just that capability.
 Each outlet has its own switch, and it has a ‘master’ switch to kill power to all outlets at once.